WHAT IS PLAY THERAPY?

 - The emphasis is upon experiental work underpinned by theory.
 Students work in two´s during the excersises.

 - The environment is therapeutically safe to participants being able to deal with their personal psychological issues that rise in the learning.
 They make contact with their inner-child.

 - Practical assistance in helping trainees to master the techniques.

 The Centre for Play Therapy and Training offers a Level 1 Play Therapy Course (26 hours, 4 days) and a Level 2 Play Therapy Course (22 hours, 3 days).
 The Centre works within the Gestalt approach to therapy.
 Upon successful completion, candidates receive certificates.
 These courses offers an excelled base for the M-programme in Play Therapy at University Level.
 Courses are presented at various locations throughout South Africa.

-The Centre for Play Therapy and Training is a SACSSP (South African Council for Social Service Professions), as well as a HPCSA (Health Professions Council of South Africa) registered centre and as such a provider of 20 CPD credits per Play Therapy course. … read more
+The Centre for Play Therapy and Training is a SACSSP (South African Council for Social Service Professions), as well as a HPCSA (Health Professions Council of South Africa) registered centre and as such a provider of 20 CPD credits per Level 1 Play Therapy and 15 CPD credits per Level 2 Play Therapy course … read more

-Other courses offered by The Centre for Play Therapy and Training are Sand and Clay Workshops and Marriage Therapy Workshops.
+Other courses offered by The Centre for Play Therapy and Training are Sand and Clay Workshops (17 CPD points) and Marriage Therapy Workshops (18 CPD points).
 These courses are offered only at Uylenvlei Retreat – see www.uylenvlei-retreat.co.za